prashansa-shrestha/linear-transformation-visualizer-opengl/README copy.md

 # Linear Transformation Visualizer

 ## Background
-We use matrices throughout multiple field of mathematics, but we seldom quite "see" what changes these matrices make.
+We use matrices throughout multiple fields of mathematics, but we seldom quite "see" what changes these matrices make.
-A matrix cannot have 0 as its determinant.
+A matrix with 0 as its determinant is non-invertible.
 But we can't really tell the reason behind it.

 This project is an effort to visualize the mathematics that we've studied in our high school years: Linear Transformations

-Highly inspired by 3Blue1Brown and his efforts in visualizing mathematics, Linear Transformation Visualizer attempts for a similar goal: for you to become clearer what mathematics means
+Highly inspired by 3Blue1Brown's work in visualizing mathematics, Linear Transformation Visualizer aims for a similar goal: for you to become clearer on what mathematics truly represents

-A **3D interactive visualizer** that demonstrates how **linear transformations** affect objects and coordinate spaces.
-It allows users to **apply, animate, and explore** transformations such as rotations, scaling, reflections, and shears — all through a real-time rendered cube and grid using **OpenGL**, **Pygame**, and a **Tkinter** matrix input GUI.

 ---

-## 🧠 Some maths insights
+## Some maths insights

 In linear algebra, every linear transformation can be represented by a **matrix**.
-Upon matrix multiplication, the entire space changes it's dimenison: it stretches, rotates, reflects or skews.
+Upon matrix multiplication, the entire space changes its dimenison: it stretches, rotates, reflects or skews.
 And this program allows you to see the phenomenon!

 **Note:**